Taking the stadium tour of Old Trafford at Manchester United really brings home the fact…

 As recently as 2008, they were in financial trouble.
 Then they were bought by some very wealthy oilmen from Abu Dhabi, and they immediately started throwing the money around.
 They won the FA Cup in 2011 — their first trophy since 1976 — and have been a force since then.

-They won the league in the last minutes of the 2012 season (also more on that in a bit) and have since won the league four more times, including 2018, 2019 and most recently in 2021; won the League Cup six times (and are the current holders and have won four straight and five of the last six); and won the 2019 and 2023 FA Cup.
+They won the league in the last minutes of the 2012 season (also more on that in a bit) and have since won the league six more times, including 2018, 2019, 2021, 2022, and most recently 2023; won the League Cup six times; and won the 2019 and 2023 FA Cup.
 Their 2023 FA Cup victory was that much sweeter, edging out Manchester United 2-1 in the Final at Wembley Stadium.

 Man Utd vs Man City Results History